Denisa Baránková

 Denisa Baránková (born 7 September 2001) is a Slovak archer.
+She won the gold medal in the women's individual recurve event at the 2025 World Games held in Chengdu, China.
+She competed in the women's individual event at the 2020 Summer Olympics.

 Denisa made her debut in Slovak national team in 2017 and since then competed at numerous international tournaments such as 2019 European Games.

-She competed in the women's individual event at the 2020 Summer Olympics.

 At 2021 European Field championship she became first Slovak archer to ever qualify for World Games.

 She represented Slovakia at the 2022 World Games held in Birmingham, United States.
 She competed in the women's individual recurve event.

+She represented Slovakia at the 2024 Summer Olympics in Paris in the Women's individual event.
+During the ranking round she was seeded 48th and was knocked out in the elimination round by Amélie Cordeau 3–7.